il-as/qmk_firmware-Keychron/keyboards/keychron/k6_pro/ansi/rgb/keymaps/ecpgpp-qwerty-lafayette/README.md

 ## BUGS

+SOLVED
 - One weird thing currently happens with the 'à' key where when doing `DK1 + à` it outputs `àc`

 - On OSL, the shift key should be ignored and not count toward the key presses as it prevents typing some letters

+SOLVED
 - when typing ê, there is a delay before it is possible to erase it it seems like when inputing this key, the win key is pressed aswell for some reason
+- for some reason when doing DK1 e r it changes the size in i3 as if I did SUPER R